 Having a VPN blocks anyone using the same network or IP address (even the person managing it) from seeing what you’re doing, including the data you’re working with.

 Protection From Home Internet Service Providers (ISP)

+The biggest security threat that professionals face when working at home is their ISP.
 The US Congress has made it legal for ISPs to sell data about users and online activity to anyone interested.
-The data is anonymous, but still very concerning to users.
-Additionally, studies have shown that Canadian Internet providers are not transparent with users about the information they are sharing with third-party users.
+The data is anonymous but still very concerning to users.
+Additionally, studies have shown that Canadian Internet providers aren’t transparent with users about the information they’re sharing with third-party users.